-European Research Area (ERA).
-In order to improve support for the research community, MSES will stimulate memberships in international research organizations and bodies and enable better access to foreign research results, databases, and specific infrastructure, otherwise not be available.
+In line with this objective support for international memberships is designed to enhance integration of Croatian researchers in European Research Area (ERA).
+In order to improve support for the research community, Ministry responsible for HE will stimulate memberships in international research organisations and bodies and enable better access to foreign research results, databases, and specific infrastructure, otherwise not be available.
 This will result in better integration of researchers to ERA, new collaborations with researchers from other MS, third countries and with new joint publications.
 Another important condition is to enable access to the international research for the Croatian research community which has very limited resources for purchasing commercial scientific information and databases.
 It is important to ensure stable budget to access foreign databases and on line journal as well as to establish integrated bibliographic database for domestic journals.

-Key results expected through this specific objective will be increased number of employed researchers in early stage of career development, employability of researchers, especially in STEM field, at postgraduate and postdoctoral level in business sector, memberships in international research organizations and participation in large transnational projects and consortia, increased access to foreign research publications and databases.
+Key results expected through this specific objective will be increased number of employed researchers in early stage of career development, employability of researchers, especially in STEM field, at postgraduate and postdoctoral level in business sector, memberships in international research organisations and participation in large transnational projects and consortia, increased access to foreign research publications and databases.

-Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for the ESF)
+Table 4: Common result indicators for which a target value has been set and programme-specific result indicators corresponding to the specific objective (by investment priority and category of region) (for ESF and the ESF REACT-EU)

-Investment priority: 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged ID ID Source of data Frequency of reporting M W T M W T SR301 Completion rate of students who received scholarships Less developed Number 53.00 Ratio (%) 2013 65.00 MIS, Eurostat Annually SR302 Number of education programs/qualifications standards in the CROQF Register Less developed Number 0.00 Number 2014 100.00 Projects, MIS Annually SR303 Number of students using student services Less developed Number 500.00 Number 2014 7,000.00 Projects, MIS Annually SR304 Increased number of employed researchers in early stage of career development in Croatian research system Less developed Number 10.00 Ratio (%) 2013 15.00 Web of science Annually
+Inv Investment priority: 10ii - Improving the quality and efficiency of, and access to, tertiary and equivalent education with a view to increasing participation and attainment levels, especially for disadvantaged gro groups ID Measurement unit for baseline Source of .
+1 region indicator target setting and target year (2023)) data reporting M W T M W T SR301 Completion rate of students who received scholarships Less developed Number 53.00 Ratio (%) 2013 65.00 MIS, Eurostat Annually SR302 Number of education programs/qualifications standards in the CROQF Register Less developed Number 0.00 Number 2014 25.00 Projects, MIS Annually SR303 Number of students using student services Less developed Number 500.00 Number 2014 7,000.00 Projects, MIS Annually SR304 Increased number of employed researchers in early stage of career development in Less developed Number 10.00 Ratio (%) 2013 15.00 Web of science Annually Croatian research system 1